Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Experiments and results

 \subsection{Steady-flow WSS estimation}

 We train GEM-GCN as well as the isotropic GCN (IsoGCN), the attention-scaled GCN (AttGCN), and PointNet\texttt{++} (Sec.~\ref{subsec:baselines}) to perform WSS estimation in the steady-flow single and bifurcating artery datasets.
 Fig.~\ref{fig:steady} shows examples of directional WSS prediction by GEM-GCN in a single and a bifurcating artery.
 The examples suggest that there is good agreement between ground truth and prediction.
-In particular, flow vorticity is captured well in the single artery model.
+In particular, WSS stemming from local flow vortices is captured well in the single artery model.
 The quantitative results in Table~\ref{tab:metrics} show that GEM-GCN strictly outperforms IsoGCN and AttGCN on both the single and the bifurcating artery dataset.
 Moreover, the learned anisotropic convolution filters used in AttGCN achieve better performance than the isotropic filters used in IsoGCN.
 GEM-GCN and {PointNet\texttt{++}} perform similarly in accuracy on the bifurcating artery dataset while GEM-GCN performs marginally better on the single arteries.
-Details to convergence and training time can be found in Appendix~D.

-To investigate how much data is required to train our neural network, we evaluate how the amount of training data affects performance of GEM-GCN, as well as PointNet++ for comparison.
+We evaluate how the amount of training data affects performance of GEM-GCN, as well as PointNet++ for comparison.
 Fig.~\ref{plt:efficiency} shows mean approximation error $\varepsilon_\text{mean}$ as a function of the number of training samples.
 For each training set size, GEM-GCN is trained from scratch on the single artery dataset, for a number of epochs chosen so that it receives ca. 10,000 gradient-descent updates.
 Since PointNet\texttt{++} requires more epochs to converge we train it for 80,000 gradient-descent updates for comparison.
 The results in Fig.~\ref{plt:efficiency} indicate that both architectures can reach good accuracy with ca. 1000 training samples.